oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 * You are either a tenancy administrator, or has access to a tenancy administrator for the policy setup described in *Lab 1, Task 1*
     * *Note:* If you are not a tenancy administrator, begin with *Lab 1, Task 2* after the tenancy administrator has assigned permissions in *Lab 1, Task 1*
 * Accessibility to your tenancy's [home region](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingregions.htm)
-* Sufficient resource availability within your home region for Object Storage, Data Labeling
+* Sufficient resource availability within your home region for 1 Object Storage Bucket, 1 Data Labeling Dataset, 1710 Data Labeling Dataset Records, 1 Compartment, 1 Policy, 1 Group, and 1 Dynamic Group

-## **Task 1:** Policy Setup
+## **Task 1:** Identity and Access Management (IAM) Setup
 *\[10 minutes\]*

-Before you start using OCI Data Labeling, you or your tenancy administrator should set up the following policies by following below steps:
+Before you start using OCI Data Labeling, you or your tenancy administrator should set up the following Identity and Access Management (IAM) configuration:

 1. Create a new compartment where you will provision the resources used for this lab.

   a.
-From the OCI Services menu, click **Compartments** under **Identity & Security**.
+From the OCI Services menu, click **Identity & Security** > **Compartments**

   ![OCI Services Menu](./images/1-1-menu-identity-and-security-compartments.png)